 SYSTEM CONCEPT - TRANSPORTER ARCHITECTURE (LAGANN-X)

-In the near-term, Starport Space is building the interoperability layer that makes inter‑station cargo transfer repeatable: standardized containers, an acceptance data package, and ops playbook that reduce station integration burden.
+In the near-term, Starport Space is developing the interoperability that makes inter‑station cargo transfer repeatable: a payload acceptance and integration service and standardized containers that reduce station integration burden.

 Our strategy is staged in the following way: